 Over the year students will be introduced to the financial language of Accounting, Budgeting, Economics, Marketing, as well as starting a business.

-Students who do Year 10 Business Pathways will also take part in the Dragons Den competition and be part of Money week.
+Students who do Year 10 Business Pathways will also take part Microsoft Imagine Cup Junior Global Challenge, the Dragons Den competition and be part of Money week.

 DANCE (10DAN)